sparrovv/lvlapp.puppet/README.md

 Clone the repository on the server.

 Prepare hierdata for your environment (check out the hierdata/vagrant.yaml as an example).
-Probably the best place is to put in `/etc/puppet/hierdata/your_environment.yaml` dir.
+Probably the best place to store it is in `/etc/puppet/hierdata/your_environment.yaml` dir.

 Run puppet: